2016 – 2017 Royal Academy Of Dance Ballet Programs

 The Royal Academy of Dance, or R.A.D., is the world’s leading organization for ballet instruction.
 The syllabi are progressive, expressive, and complete.

-The R.A.D. program, when taken level by level without interruption provides a complete education in classical dance.
-Primary R.A.D. level students do not stand an examination.
+Primary R.A.D. students do not usually participate in an R.A.D. examined examination.
+From Grade I on, examinations are recommended for goal-setting and achievement; the R.A.D. program, when taken level by level without interruption provides a complete education in classical dance.
 All students in the program must work with dedication to improve.
 Promotion to Grade I is by instructor assessment.

 Success in the later examinations can be used towards B.C.
 Ministry of Education graduation requirements, and greatly enhances all performing career options.
 With success in the Intermediate Vocational examination, students have achieved world-recognized proficiency in the art of Classical Ballet.